kintone/mcp-server/README_en.md

 ## Usage

-If you installed the DXT file, no additional steps are required to use it.
+If you installed the MCPB file, no additional steps are required to use it.
 For other installation methods, you need to create a configuration file.

 Please refer to the documentation of the AI tool you are using for details on how to create the configuration file.